JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Create Models/Relationships **DONE**
 - TEST MODELS
 - Bcrypt everything important in session
-- Add Footer to each page with my info
+- Add Footer to each page with my info **DONE**
 - Create dashboard.html **DONE**
 - Player Ship image
 - Enemy ship images
 - Background Image
-- Create game.html
+- Create game.html **DONE**
+- Create game.js  **DONE**
 - Create Weapon Types
 - Power-ups to swap weapons
+- Differentiate between enemy and friendly fires **DONE**
+- Stop Enemies when they reach bottom of game area **DONE**
+- Change deleteEnemies() function to delete whenever enemy is out of bounds, not JUST bottom of screen
+- When enemies hit, they die
+- proper collision detection
+- Responsive Game Screen
+- Enemies move left & right & up as well
+- When enemy hits you, you take damage
+- Find out why spaceship.png isn't showing up on game.html
+- Make enemies fire at you
+- When hit by enemy fire lose health/armor
+- Enemy Spawners
+- Armor and Health numbers on screen
+- Player can move across the whole map
+- Differentiate between Game and Viewport
+- Enemies fire AT player, not randomly

 # Backlog TODO